swordfatih/CNtity/README.md

 ### How to use

-CNtity is header only, you just need a compiler that supports C++17 and to include `CNtity/Helper.hpp` after downloading files in the include directory.
+CNtity is header-only, you just need a compiler that supports C++17 and to include `CNtity/Helper.hpp` after downloading files in the include directory.

 **Example code**